biestro/biestro.github.io/content/posts/tsp/index.md

 tags: ["Numerical Analysis","Stochastics", "Simulation"]
 ---

+## Introduction

-Similar to the Ising Model, Simulated Annealing takes a step further and implements the Maxwell-Boltzmann distribution in order to calculate the states, instead of the Ising Hamiltonian.
+Similar to the Ising Model, Simulated Annealing takes a step implements a similar cost function to that of the Ising Hamiltonian.
+Once again, the probability of accepting a less-efficient state follows the Maxwell-Boltzmann distribution.
 <!--more-->

 ## Methodology